-The College of Health Professions is seeking applications for one full-time, Non-tenure-track, faculty position in the Department of Nursing. (nursing.nku.edu) NKU is built on core values that emphasize multidimensional excellence, learner-centered education, civic engagement, multiculturalism, innovation, collegiality, and collaboration across disciplines and professional fields.
-We encourage applications from all qualified candidates, but especially from individuals who contribute to the diversity of our academic community.
+The School of Nursing located within the College of Health and Human Services is seeking applications for one full-time, Non- tenure-track, faculty position for the Traditional BSN (TBSN) and Accelerated BSN (BSN) tracks in the BSN Nursing Programs (nursing.nku.edu) NKU is built on core values that emphasize multidimensional excellence, learner-centered education, civic engagement, multiculturalism, innovation, collegiality, and collaboration across disciplines and professional fields.
+NKU has a strong commitment to trans-disciplinary education.
+The School of Nursing is located in the Health Innovations building, which offers opportunities for academic innovation and initiatives to influence the health of the region.
+We encourage application from all qualified candidates, but especially from individuals who contribute to the diversity of our academic community.
 NKU is an affirmative action/equal opportunity employer.
-We embrace inclusiveness, equity, and global awareness in all dimensions of our work and seek excellence through diversity among our students, administrators, faculty, and staff.
-Applications by members of diverse groups is encouraged.
-For additional information on Northern Kentucky University, visit http://www.nku.edu.
-NKU has a strong commitment to trans-disciplinary education and opened a new Health Innovations Center in the fall of 2018.
-The center is one-of-a-kind and provide the opportunity for the Department of Nursing to play a significant role in academic innovation as well as impact the health of the region.
-The position reports to the Department of Nursing Chair.
+We embrace inclusiveness, equity and global awareness in all dimensions of our work and seek excellence through diversity among our students, administrators, faculty and staff.
+For additional information on Northern Kentucky University, visit http://www.nku.edu

 Primary Responsibilities :

-The Department Nursing invites applications for NTTR Instructor level position for the BSN Program.
-Faculty responsibilities will include teaching and service.
-Teaching responsibilities will be primarily face-to-face.
+The School of Nursing invites applications for the non-tenure track level position for the BSN program beginning August 2021.
+Faculty responsibilities will include teaching in the TBSN and ABSN Tracks, program/college/university service and career/academic advising.
+Teaching responsibilities will be primarily face to face.
 All faculty must be prepared to plan and teach courses within their area of expertise.
-This includes developing (or using provided syllabus) for the classes assigned.
+This includes developing (or using provided syllabus) and materials for the classes assigned.

-1. Plan, teach, and evaluate lectures or activities within the course.
+Primary Responsibilities: Specific responsibilities include: 1.
+Plan, teach, and evaluate lectures or educational strategies within the course.
 2. Assure instructional excellence and innovation in course presentation.
 3. Remain current in the discipline through research and attendance at professional continuing education seminars.
-4. Serve on committees as assigned and attend faculty, departmental, and other meetings as necessary.
-5. Advise students throughout the semester.
+4. Serve on committees and other areas of service as assigned and attend faculty, departmental, and other meetings as necessary.
+5. Advise students as appropriate throughout the semester.
 6. Provide tutoring to students upon request.
-7. Maintain office hours to be accessible and available to students and staff.
+7. Maintain in person or virtual office hours to be accessible and available to students and staff.
 8. Review textbooks in the discipline and place textbook orders according to the University schedule.
-9. Maintain grades and submit mid-term and/or final grades through My NKU by the University deadlines.
-10. Work cooperatively with the faculty team.
-11. Perform other duties as assigned.
+9. Maintain grades and submit both mid-term and final grades through My NKU by the University deadlines.
+10. Work cooperatively with the faculty team including adjuncts and clinical instructors 11.
+Actively participate in clinical activities.
+12. Perform other duties as assigned- for example, attending pinning ceremonies and graduation

 About Northern Kentucky University